TylerGorshing/Cards/README.md

 ### How to Improve

-Like with any learning project, my skills imporved significanly while working on this program, and as such, I can see many areas with flawed code that may or may not create bugs, places where I didn't follow proper conventions layed out in PEP8, or structural flaws that limit how the program can be scaled for use in other applications.
+Like with any learning project, my skills improved significantly while working on this program, and as such, I can see many areas with flawed code that may or may not create bugs, places where I didn't follow proper conventions laid out in PEP8, or structural flaws that limit how the program can be scaled for use in other applications.

-All that being said, my goal was not to creat a *perfect* program, but rather use the concepts of OOP in python to make a *functional* program, and that's exaclty what I've done.
+All that being said, my goal was not to create a *perfect* program, but rather use the concepts of OOP in python to make a *functional* program, and that's exactly what I've done.
 I could spend more time on this program making it come closer to perfection, but I've decided to use what I've learned and move on to other projects.

 # About the Code

 The code for this little program isn’t too complicated.
-There are a few custom classes each with their own instance varibales and attributes.
+There are a few custom classes each with their own instance variables and attributes.

 ## The Card Class